mapbox/mapbox-scenekit/README.md

 Using Swift, bringing our rich 3D terrain into your iOS app is easy.
 SceneKit SDK benefits from Apple’s toolchain and tight integration with ARKit.
 Using Apple's built-in Scene Kit frameworks means you can leverage compelling virtual terrain experiences without bloating your app's size.

-**Note this SDK is in it's beta phase and will be under heavy development as we move towards our 1.0**
+**Note this SDK is in its beta phase and will be under heavy development as we move towards our 1.0**

 ## Requirements